Harnai: Geography

 Harnai is surrounded by mountainous ranges, such as Koh e Zarghoon and Koh e Khalifat.

 Climate

 The minimum and maximum winter temperature of the area is -2˚C to 20˚C. The summer is extreme in the area and the minimum and maximum temperature fall between 20˚C to 48˚C. Harnai has a fertile rainy season during monsoon time.
 In general, Harnai has pleasant weather in winter season.
-The best to visit Harnai is February to April.
+The best months to visit Harnai is February to April.

+Demographics

+Population

+As of the 2023 census, Harnai had a population of 14,277.